tildes1lly/RemoveAI/README.md

 # RemoveAI
-Remove AI from search results on Firefox and Firefox based browsers.
+Remove AI results from search results on Firefox and Firefox based browsers.
 This extension only supports Google, Bing, and DuckDuckGo search engines.
 I will attempt to add any that are missing if a user requests them.

 # Downloading